Staff

 Ms. Morin received her undergraduate degree from Old Dominion University in 1975 and is presently working on her MBA in Aviation at Embry Riddle University.

-Gina Nowacki and Diann Barnes are the MAI Program Coordinators, responsible for the planning and coordination of MAI workshops, courses and conferences.
+Diann Barnes is the MITRE Aviation Training Program Coordinator, and she is responsible for the planning and coordination of MITRE Aviation Training workshops, courses and conferences.